hindu-comm/mail_stream_indology/2015/06/prof._or_mr._or_mrs./178__Stella_Sandahl.md

 >>
 >> Sir James.
 >>
->> ​​Isn't it pleasant to speak of inconsequential matter​s​​, just for a while?
+>> Isn't it pleasant to speak of inconsequential matters, just for a while?
 >>
->> Dominik​
+>> Dominik
 >> _______________________________________________
 >> INDOLOGY mailing list
 >> INDOLOGY at list.indology.info